 Hoi An is known for some amazing food and Anthony Bourdain’s favorite Banh Mi location in Hoi An.
 I highly suggest you learn how to cook some amazing Vietnamese food here in Hoi An.
 It was one of the best places where I ate Vietnamese cuisine.
 I definitely could not get enough.
 Book your cooking class here.

 Make your own Hoi An Lantern

 One of my favorite things to do in Hoi An was to create my own lantern.
 If you want a souvenir worth remembering, why not make your own.
-In this Hoi An lantern making class, you will learn step by step how to make a lantern.
+In this Hoi An lantern-making class, you will learn step by step how to make a lantern.
 Don’t worry if you don’t find yourself very crafty, the staff are very helpful and will make sure your lantern turns out to be successful and beautiful.
 Save money and take the class here.

 Rent a Bike and explore the city and surrounding beaches

 Things to do in Hoi An at night is to take the popular lantern boat ride on the Thu Bon River with floating lanterns along the river in Hoi An.
 You can do it in the day but it’s not as common with how hot it can be outside and the direct sunlight.
 The floating lanterns make the experience even more magical.
 This river runs through the heart of Hoi An which is perfect to visit at night.